Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Discussion and Related Work

-Both \citet{AFPT11a} and \citet{HoMo13a} examine the selection problem in which agents simply approve (nominate) a subset of agents. \citet{HoMo13a}, \citet{FeKl14a}, and \citet{BNV14a} restrict their attention to a setting in which exactly one agent is selected ($k=1$). \citet{FeKl14a} also present a new ``permutation'' mechanism that achieves the same bound as the Partition mechanisms (those presented in \citet{AFPT11a}, involving a division of agents into groups) for $k=1$. \citet{AFPT11a} and \citet{HoMo13a} showed that for the peer selection problem, deterministic impartial mechanisms are extremely limited, and must sometimes select an agent with zero nominations even though other agents receive nominations, or an agent with one nomination when another agent receives $n-1$ nominations~\cite{FeKl14a}. \citet{BFK15} built on this work to show that allowing a mechanism where agents simply approve of some subset of agents to select fewer than $k$ agents allows the mechanism to guarantee some bounds on the selected items---they are within about $1-\frac{1}{e}$ from the optimal selection. \citet{KLMP15b} present a more general mechanism called Credible Subset that is strategyproof but may select \emph{no winners} with non-zero probability.
+Both \citet{AFPT11a} and \citet{HoMo13a} examine the selection problem in which agents simply approve (nominate) a subset of agents. \citet{HoMo13a}, \citet{FeKl14a}, and \citet{BNV14a} restrict their attention to a setting in which exactly one agent is selected ($k=1$). \citet{FeKl14a} also present the Permutation mechanism that achieves the same bound as the Partition mechanisms when only one agent is selected ($k=1$). \citet{AFPT11a} and \citet{HoMo13a} showed that for the peer selection problem, deterministic impartial mechanisms are extremely limited, and must sometimes select an agent with zero nominations even though other agents receive nominations, or an agent with one nomination when another agent receives $n-1$ nominations~\cite{FeKl14a}. \citet{BFK15} built on this work to show that allowing a mechanism where agents simply approve of some subset of agents to select fewer than $k$ agents allows the mechanism to guarantee some bounds on the selected items---they are within about $1-\frac{1}{e}$ from the optimal selection. \citet{KLMP15b} present a more general mechanism called Credible Subset that is strategyproof but may select \emph{no winners} with non-zero probability.
 Credible Subset performs well when each agent reviews a few other agents, and this number is considerably smaller than $k$.

+There are a number of practical application areas that are related to and/or use peer selection.
 The peer selection problem is closely related to peer-based grading/marking~\cite{DeSh13a,JoRa15a,KWLC13a,PHCDNK13,Robi01a,Wals14a,WTL15a} especially when students are graded based on percentile scores.
 For peer grading, mechanisms have been proposed that make a student's grade slightly dependent on the student's grading accuracy (see e.g., \citet{Wals14a} and \citet{MeSa09a}).
 However such mechanisms are not strategyproof as one may alter one's reviews to obtain a better personal grade.
+Finally, as an additional and recent application area, economists have studied mechanisms and the strategic issues that arise in using peer evaluation for micro-financing and other reputation based resource allocation problems \cite{Baum18a,BlOl18a,HRR18a}.